dependableDOTspace/ethernet-fmc-axi-eth/README.md

 * The KCU105 can support two Ethernet FMCs however the LPC only supports 3 ports so the dual design contains only 7 ports total.
 The critical block which does not pass timing requirements is the axi_mem_intercon.
+* The VCU118 can support two Ethernet FMCs and timing closure can be achieved using the AXI-Smartconnect IP instead of AXI Interconnect.
+This is due to better routing and optimization out of the box.
+With sufficient time spent, a working design variant can be achieved for the regular AXI Interconnect IP as well.
 * The ZC702 has two FMC connectors that can support the Ethernet FMC, however note that the Zynq device on this board has limited FPGA resources for supporting 8 x Xilinx AXI Ethernet IPs (ie. the MACs).
 The device has enough resources when the 8 MACs are configured with FIFOs, however there are insufficient resources to configure them with DMAs.
 Alternatively, you could use a MAC that requires less resources. (use zc702-lpc2-lpc1.xdc)